Rahul70908/User-Service/Readme.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+This is a basic User Service for providing basic SignUp and Register API's

+## [0.0.2-SNAPSHOT]
+- Added Common API Response Structure
+- Implemented Transaction management for Register API
+- Removed Email Functionality
+- Fixed Roles issue in Register API

 ## [0.0.1-SNAPSHOT]
 - Initial Changes for User Service
 - Added Basic Register API with field Validations